Certification Logistics Module Pilot: how to take part

 To use an EHC from the point of origin for your goods under CLP, you will need to make sure the EHC includes some additional information from the certifying officer.

-Requirements for completing an EHC for eligible goods to be moved under CLP will remain largely the same as existing guidance on how to complete a health certificate to export to Great Britain.
-There are some minor exceptions to account for specific requirements for certifying CLP goods.
+You will complete an EHC for eligible goods moved under CLP, in mostly the same way as completing a health certificate to export to Great Britain.
+However, there are some minor exceptions, as there are specific requirements for certifying CLP goods.

-You will be responsible for making sure that the full documentation and details, including a trusted trader declaration, are uploaded to the import of products, animals, food and feed system (IPAFFS) before the goods being dispatched to Great Britain.
+You will be responsible for making sure that the full documentation and details, including a trusted trader declaration, are uploaded to import of products, animals, food and feed system (IPAFFS) before the goods are dispatched to Great Britain.

 You must include the trusted trader unique reference number that Defra has issued to you in any IPAFFS notifications raised for goods moved under CLP.
-If you are raising an IPAFFS notification for goods not moved under CLP, you must not include this reference number.
+(You do not not need to include this reference number for goods not moved under CLP).

-The following sections have been developed as guidance for certifying officers in EU member states and European Free Trade Association (EFTA) countries.
+Guidance for certifying officers in the EU member states and European Free Trade Association (EFTA) countries.

 How certifying officers must complete an EHC for eligible goods moved under CLP